bonomani/devmon/docs/TEMPLATES.md

 transTime : MATH : ((({sysUpTime}/100) ^ 2 ) x 15) + 10 : 4
 ```

-This would ensure that the transTime alias would have a precision value (zero
+This ensures that the transTime OID has a precision of exactly 4 characters,
-padded, if needed) of exactly 4 characters (i.e. 300549.3420).
-The default
-value is 2 precision characters.
-To remove the decimal characters
+padded with zeros if necessary (e.g., 300549.3420).
+By default, it has 2 precision
-alltogether, specify a value of 0.
+characters.
+To eliminate decimals entirely, specify a value of 0.

 ### UNPACK transform
 The inverse of the 'PACK' transform.